 Since the generation of tool path segments in each layer of the input model is straightforward, for simplicity we describe our algorithm by assuming we are given a set of motion segments (i.e., G-code instructions) and the associated layer of each segment.
-In our current implementation, we make use of the open-source Slic3r [13] path generator, which follows the iso-planar method described in Section I-A. In the sections that follow we describe each phase of our algorithm.
+In our current implementation, we make use of the open-source Slic3r [17] path generator, which follows the iso-planar method described in Section I-A. In the sections that follow we describe each phase of our algorithm.
 First, we parse the input segments (Section III-A).
 Next, the layers are divided into islands, or portions of the path that are convenient to print together in (Section III-B).
 Then, each island is assigned a set of dependencies that must be met before it can be put onto the final path (Section III-C).
 Finally, the islands are combined into a final path in Section III-D. Algorithm 1 (OPTIMIZE) gives a top-down overview of the complete algorithm.
+OPTIMIZE makes use of a number of subroutines; we provide detailed descriptions of these below.